 The reason for this is there are other types of biometric unlock options coming to Android, such as face unlock and iris unlock.
 The BiometricPrompt seeks to generalize the fingerprint unlock so that it can be applied to these other options in the future.
 The good news is, if you have used the FingerprintManager before, the BiometricPrompt implementation will be a breeze since the APIs are so similar.

-In a previous screencast, I covered how to implement fingerprint unlock using the FingerprintManager.
-Today, we’ll quickly review that implementation and then dive into setting up your application to use BiometricPrompt.
+In a previous screencast, we covered how to implement fingerprint unlock using the FingerprintManager.
+In this screencast, we’ll quickly review that implementation and then dive into setting up your application to use BiometricPrompt.

 Better Biometrics in Android P